SalwaVanessaMenezesloiola/neonshadowfeed/README.md

   <img src="https://raw.githubusercontent.com/SalwaVanessaMenezesloiola/Silenced-Voices/main/Screen%20Shot%202025-01-07%20at%2010.45.49.png" alt="Imagem de Fundo" style="width: 100%; height: auto; border-radius: 10px;">
 </div>

+---

+# NeonShadowFeed

 NeonShadowFeed is a prototype app that allows the secure sharing of relevant content, such as humanitarian issues and global topics—including the Palestinian cause—focusing on overcoming algorithmic censorship that limits the visibility of these causes, especially on Instagram.
 Our goal is to ensure that important information reaches its audience efficiently and without restrictions.

+---

-Objective
+## Objective
 The goal of NeonShadowFeed is to create strategies for sharing information securely, avoiding algorithmic censorship.

+---

-How to Contribute
+## How to Contribute
-Fork this repository.
+1. Fork this repository.
-Create a branch for your feature (git checkout -b feature/feature-name).
+2. Create a branch for your feature (`git checkout -b feature/feature-name`).
-Commit your changes (git commit -m 'Add new feature').
+3. Commit your changes (`git commit -m 'Add new feature'`).
-Push to the branch (git push origin feature/feature-name).
+4. Push to the branch (`git push origin feature/feature-name`).
-Open a Pull Request.
+5. Open a Pull Request.

+---

-Technologies
+## Technologies
-Backend: Node.js (or Python, depending on final choice).
+- **Backend**: Node.js (or Python, depending on final choice).
-Frontend: React.js.
+- **Frontend**: React.js.
-Database: SQLite (initially).
+- **Database**: SQLite (initially).
-Encryption: CryptoJS.
+- **Encryption**: CryptoJS.

+---

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

+---

+## Contact
+If you have any questions or suggestions, feel free to open an issue or get in touch.

+---

+This translation keeps the original structure and meaning intact while adjusting for the appropriate English technical terminology.
 <div dir="rtl">

 ## 👋 مرحبًا، أنا @salwasalamsalwa